 Motivated to care

 Daily motivation matters when you’re working in an urgent care environment.
 It makes for a positive patient experience and encourages teamwork on even the busiest days.
-For Patrick Downie, his daily motivation as a medical assistant concierge at Point Ruston Indigo Urgent Care points back to the start of his career.
+For Patrick Downie, his daily motivation as a medical assistant concierge at Point Ruston Indigo Health points back to the start of his career.

 It was Downie’s empathy and a passion for making a difference that steered him to the medical field.
 “I got my start in health care as a CNA at a memory care facility,” he said.
 “Working with Alzheimer’s and dementia patients sparked my love for taking care of our community.”
 The meaningful work experience also paved the way for the next stage of his career at Indigo.